FLORAL DESIGN / DRAWING: a practice of noticing

-To arrange flowers or to draw them is to practice ATTENTION.
+To arrange flowers or to draw them is to practice acute ATTENTION!

 In this week-long high summer investigation of beauty and interpretation we’ll get good at noticing.